vortexblaze/vortexblaze/README.md

 - 👋 Hi, I’m @vortexblaze
 - 👀 I’m interested in being tha laziest person in this world....... or not
-- 🌱 I’m currently learning Java, Python, and maybe swift.
+- 🌱 I’m currently learning C++ and Python.
 - 💞️ I’m looking to collaborate on embedded projects.
 - 📫 How to reach me?
 Just send me a email. >> impulsegundamms@gmail.com<<